alexandrezfs/sockrage-js-client/README.md

 This package also contains Sockrage AngularJS client.

-To unserstand how to user Sockrage client library, please refer to this README :
+To unserstand how to use Sockrage client library, please refer to this README :

 https://github.com/ultrasupernew/sockrage/blob/master/README.md